 We designed the pre-health orientation with first year students in mind, but we encourage anyone with interest in a health profession to enroll at any point in your preparation.
 It is a great resource for everyone.
 Look for it in your Canvas course library after you sign up, which you can do here.

 We are committed to providing excellent support to first year students.
 Mike Hill is our first year student specialist.
-He writes and runs the online pre-health student orientation (“Preparing for Professional Programs in Health Care”), offers virtual drop-in advising for first year students every Friday, and also runs Four Year (and More!)
+He writes and runs the online pre-health student orientation (“Preparing for Professional Programs in Health Care”), offers drop-in advising for first year students every Friday during fall and spring semesters, and also runs Four Year (and More!)
 Planning workshops for first year students.

 Please continue to use all of the resources that we offer first year students:

-- First Year Fridays will be virtual through the end of the spring 2020 semester.
-Talk with Mike in his virtual drop-in advising hours via Google Meet/Hangouts every Friday (9 am to 12 pm).
-Other pre-health advisors will join.
-The CPHA Drop-In Advising Sign-Up form will open for sign-ups 10-15 minutes before each drop-in session begins, and it will close at the end of the session.
+- First Year Fridays are drop-in hours dedicated entirely to first year students.
+Come and talk with Mike and other pre-health advisors 9 am to 12 pm every Friday morning during fall and spring semesters!
+The CPHA Drop-In Advising Sign-Up form will open 10-15 minutes before each drop-in session begins, and it will close at the end of the session.
+The form may close prior to the very end of the session, if the number students and alumni waiting in the queue require until the end of the session to be seen.
 Please read the instructions in the form carefully, keep your email open, and have a great conversation with an advisor when it is your turn to talk!

 - Quick question?
 Please email us at email@example.com!